 5. Biofuel

-Biofuels are energy sources that come from living organisms or organic matter.
-This type of power is renewable, as the organic matter will keep on reproducing and growing, allowing for biofuel to be used continuously without worry.
-Biobutanol and ethanol are two common biofuels that have been implemented in many people’s daily lives through their cars, as they can be converted into gasoline to be used in combustion engines.
+Biofuels are energy sources derived from living organisms or organic matter.
+Because the organic material keeps growing and reproducing, the fuel supply is technically renewable.
+Biobutanol and ethanol are two common examples, and both can be blended into gasoline for use in standard combustion engines.
 The U.S. Energy Information Administration (EIA) notes that the United States is the world’s largest producer of fuel ethanol, accounting for roughly 54% of global ethanol production in 2023.
-However, these biofuels have detrimental effects on the environment, as they can cause soil erosion and use up valuable resources.
+The trade-off is real: large-scale biofuel crop production can cause soil erosion and competes for land and water that might otherwise support food production.

 6. Geothermal Heat Pumps